briandrum/codes.forchagrin.com/_chapters/chapter-544-trees-weeds-and-grass.md

 ## Cross references

 * Power to regulate shade trees and shrubbery - see Ohio R.C.
-715.20
+[715.20][ORC Section 715.20]
 * Assessments for tree planting or maintenance - see Ohio R.C.
-727.011
+[727.011][ORC Section 727.011]
 * Notice to cut noxious weeds - see Ohio R.C.
-731.51
+[731.51][ORC Section 731.51]
 * Destruction of weeds - see Ohio R.C.
-971.33 et seq.
+[971.33][ORC Section 971.33] et seq.
 * Injury or destruction of trees and growing products - see GEN. OFF.
 541.06
 * Care of trees during street excavations - see Streets & Public Services [901.03(q)][Section 901.03(q)]